We understand that not all brands and businesses have the budget needed to run large-scale influencer marketing campaigns.

 Now all you need to do is click through each profile and reach out to them via their social networks.

 But what if you find an influencer away from Instagram and need a way to get in touch with them?
 You’ll need a tool that gives you their contact information.
-One effective way to do this is Hunter.io.
+Some effective ways to do this is to use tools like Hunter.io or Aeroleads.

 Hunter.io uses public sources to find and verify email addresses dependent on domains.
 All you need to do is go onto the website and type the domain you want to search for.